Toronto Transit Commission accessibility

+All TTC trains offer level boarding for customers with wheelchairs and other accessibility needs.
+Buses, streetcars and trains have priority seating and dedicated wheelchair areas onboard.

+Since 2015, all TTC bus routes have been operated by low-floor accessible vehicles.
+Since 2019, all streetcars running on the TTC's streetcar network have been low-floor accessible vehicles.

 Subway

 Vehicles

-All TTC trains – the T series, Toronto Rockets and Line 3 Scarborough's S series – offer level boarding for customers with wheelchairs and other accessibility needs.
+All TTC subway trains – the T series and Toronto Rockets – offer level boarding for customers with wheelchairs and other accessibility needs.
 They have priority seating identified in blue, and flip-up benches at designated wheelchair locations in each car.
 The location of these can be found by an exterior accessible icon beside the door, or on the Toronto Rockets, an additional exterior blue light beside the door.

 The T1 series subway cars were the first trains to have: